 With a noise-canceling application, the consumption of system resources is important, because in an ideal scenario, you would like it to work in the background so that you can quickly hop on calls anytime without worrying about the noise and checking if you forgot to turn on the app.

 Unlike the RTX Voice plugin that requires Nvidia RTX GPUs to remove background noise, Krisp doesn’t require a specific graphics card and works on CPUs as well.

 Tip: Head over to Nvidia’s in-depth article to learn more about the difference between CPU and GPU.

 From the comparison charts it’s clear that RTX Voice is a more resource-intensive application.
 Krisp HD is the heaviest model in Krisp, but it’s still lightweight compared to RTX Voice.
-It has about 2x less CPU Load and 3x less GPU Load than RTX Voice on the same machine.
-At the same time, Krisp HD uses about 4x less GPU Memory and 5x less CPU memory.
+It has about 2x less CPU Load than RTX Voice on the same machine.
+At the same time, Krisp HD uses about 5x less CPU memory.

 Verdict: In this case, Krisp is a better option as it requires fewer system resources while providing superior performance.

 Krisp vs. RTX Voice Comparison Conclusion: Which One Should You Choose?